funct7/gui-architectures/README.md

 - **Logic duplication**: Does the architecture make users copy and paste code dealing with business logic/behavior?
 - **Logic cohesiveness**: Does the architecture put related business/presentation logic closely together or are they spread across architectural components?
 - **Responsibility separation**: Does the architecture mix different logic in a single component or are they clearly separated?

+- Others:
+  - Can architectural components be used only by looking at the interface, not the implementation?

 Personal preference is architectures that *score low on data duplication and logic duplication* while getting *high scores on logic cohesiveness and responsibility separation*.